folio-org/raml-module-builder/README.md

   run as `RestLauncher` and main verticle as `RestVerticle`.
 This will create a runnable jar with the runtime's `RestVerticle` serving as the main class.

+- Add the `git-commit-id-plugin` to your pom for exact version information.

 ### Build and run

 Do `mvn clean install` ... and run :)